xmos/sw_usb_audio/doc/sw_ep0.rst

 ~~~~~~~~~~~~~~
 Before making the call to ``USB_StandardRequests()`` the setup packet is parsed for Class requests.
 These are handled in functions such as ``AudioClasRequests_2()``, ``AudioClassRequests_2``, ``DFUDeviceRequests()`` etc depending on the type of request.

-Any device specific requests are handled - in this case audio class, MIDI class, DFU requests etc.
+Any device specific requests are handled - in this case Audio Class, MIDI class, DFU requests etc.

 Some of the common Audio Class requests and their associated behaviour will now be examined.

 Audio Requests
 ++++++++++++++

 When the host issues an audio request (e.g. sample rate or volume change), it sends a command to Endpoint 0.
-Like all requests this is returned from ``USB_GetSetupPacker()``.
+Like all requests this is returned from ``USB_GetSetupPacket()``.
 After some parsing (namely as Class Request to an Audio Interface) the request is handled by either the ``AudioClassRequests_1()`` or ``AudioClassRequests_2()`` function (based on whether the device is running in Audio Class 1.0 or 2.0 mode).

 Note, Audio Class 1.0 Sample rate changes are send to the relevant endpoint, rather than the interface - this is handled as a special case in he endpoint 0 request parsing where ``AudioEndpointRequests_1()`` is called.